-Dr. Kemi Jona is the Associate Dean for Digital Innovation and Enterprise Learning at Northeastern University.
+Dr. Kemi Jona is the Assistant Vice Chancellor for Digital Innovation and Enterprise Learning at Northeastern University.
 He leads the design and development of new highly-scalable digital experiential learning platforms and enterprise partnerships to support seamless, lifelong learning pathways for all learners.
 He was also the founding director of the Lowell Institute School serving working adult learners pursuing STEM degrees.

 Dr. Jona is a frequent invited speaker at industry and education conferences, having given over 50 invited talks.
 He is the author or co-author of over 100 articles, book chapters, conference presentations, white papers, and reports on the topics of learning technologies, STEM education, online and blended learning.
 He holds a Ph.D in Computer Science from Northwestern University and a BS with Honors in Computer Science and Psychology from the University of Wisconsin-Madison.